yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### NGINX

-Nginx is a web server with excelent performance and low memory usage also it can be used as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols as well as a load balancer and an HTTP cache.
-For this example we will used NGINX as reverse proxy for testing our PHP-FPM service
+NGINX is a web server with excelent performance and low memory usage also it can be used as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols as well as load balancer.
+For this example we will used NGINX as reverse proxy for testing our PHP-FPM service.

 #### Installing NGINX

-NGINX is available in [EPEL](https://fedoraproject.org/wiki/EPEL) repo
+NGINX is available through [EPEL](https://fedoraproject.org/wiki/EPEL) repo

 ```bash
 # yum -y install epel-release && yum -y install nginx